 - Great Basin National Park

 Shortly thereafter I got my first press trip to Honduras, where I swam with dolphins, went zip lining, learned about agritourism and learned the very important lesson of carrying two cameras when I travel.
-In early December, I went on my second press trip, this time to Huatulco, Mexico, where I ate amazing food and swung on a rope swing above a waterfall.

 Within a week of returning home, I packed my bags for the International Food, Wine and Travel Writers’ Association conference at sea.
 While aboard the ship, I received my first spa treatment and learned a thing or two about cruising.
 Our boat stopped at Turks and Caicos Islands, Puerto Rico, St. Thomas (though my sister and I spent the day hiking on St. John) and the Bahamas.